 They stated I was being a bit “dramatic”

 This might just be my perception based on my own experience.. but I can’t help but think, if I had been a man, the doctors would have taken me more seriously.
 They wouldn’t have stated maybe I was being a bit “dramatic” and told me “all people bloat”.
 They implied that maybe I was just a bit vain more than once.

 I gave up on doctors for a bit and ordered four different online food sensitivities to tests.
 They gave me long lists of foods I didn’t tolerate.
 None of them gave me the same list.
 Not one was worth even a dollar, yet they cost me hundreds.

 I ended up in constant pain from everything I ate.
 I felt best when I hadn’t eaten.
 I gained weight for seemingly no reason and had constant liquid bowel movements.
 That is important because weight gain and SIBO are usually associated with constipation, from what I’ve read.
 In my case, it was the opposite (and yes, I lost the weight with ease post-treatment, in case you were wondering).

 It’s shocking how quickly I could tolerate all these foods again

-After finally getting treatment with antibiotics, I could tolerate all these foods again.
+After finally doing treatment with natural active ingredients for SIBO in the 6-8 week course, I could tolerate all these foods again.
 It was shocking to me how quickly I could.
 It was about six days after my first dose.
 I took one tablet three times a day.

 After my first course, I was okay for a while.
 But I did start to relapse again, not to the same degree, but I was not keen to go back to where I came from so I took another round.
 I’ve now been symptom-free and able to eat what I please for eight months.
 No strange rashes, facial swelling, swollen lips or bloated belly.